 We are a Christian charity providing a lifeline for vulnerable young people across Guildford Borough.
-Established for over 22 years, we are dedicated to working with young people, helping them to improve their lives, and for young people, catalysing change by nurturing, inspiring, connecting and empowering them.
+Established for nearly 25 years, we are dedicated to working with young people, helping them to improve their lives, and for young people, catalysing change by nurturing, inspiring, connecting and empowering them.

 Every year Matrix serves 1000’s of young people in schools and the community, making a tangible difference to their lives.
 Partnering with young people, local organisations, churches, schools and the community we help young people make the most of their lives and become active citizens in their communities.

 We offer services as part of Mindworks Surrey, the children and young people’s emotional wellbeing and mental health service, and are a founding partner of the Surrey Wellbeing Partnership, a joint venture of local and national charities of various sizes with a common goal: to work with children and young people in the community to improve wellbeing and mental health so that they can live full, fun and confident lives.

 At Matrix we passionately believe that when you listen to young people and build positive relationships, you give them hope.
 The projects and opportunities that we provide enable young people to believe they can realise their unique potential and provide a platform for helping them make the most of their lives – whatever context they find themselves in.

 Operating in both schools and the community across Guildford Borough, we work with and for vulnerable and at-risk young people, building long-term relationships and providing activities that nurture, inspire, connect and empower them.

 In schools, as an integral part of the pastoral system, we provide professional Mental Health First Aid trained Youth Workers to walk alongside young people in their life’s journey.
 Some of this is preventative, but much is responding to the growing level of emotional wellbeing and mental health needs amongst young people.